 Opera at Your Doorstep Lecture Series

 Increase your understanding of opera and enjoy upcoming Opera San José performances all the more by attending one of longtime OSJ subscriber Bradford Wade’s FREE previews.
-Dates for Il trovatore lecture talks will be announced in January 2020.
+Dates for Il trovatore lecture talks are listed below.
 For more information about the Opera at Your Doorstep Lecture Series and/or to RSVP, email OperaAtYourDoorstep@gmail.com.

 Performances of Il trovatore are made possible by a Cultural Affairs grant from the the City of San Jose.